 Women are much more at risk of bladder infection, because their urethra is much shorter than the male urethra, which makes it easy for E.coli bacteria to reach the bladder.
 Men don't commonly get cystitis without suffering from a more serious underlying health problem.

 You can prevent bladder infections in many ways.
 Drinking plenty of water (also recommended when you already have cystitis) and going to the bathroom as often as you need to, will reduce your risk of getting an infection.
 Peeing right after sex will help to get rid of any bacteria that might have got into the urethra.

 You should try to maintain a healthy immune system and avoid drinking too much coffee, soda and fruit juice (e.g. citrus) which can irritate your bladder.
 You may want to drink cranberry juice on a regular basis, as it appears that it can protect from cystitis by preventing bacteria from sticking to the walls of the bladder.
 However, cranberry juice can't actually cure an existing bladder infection once you've got one.

 Cystitis can be treated very easily and quickly with a course of antibiotics.
 If you don't want to take antibiotics right away you may wish to wait 48 hours to see if the infection clears without any medication.
-You can visit your GP to take a urine test and establish if your cystitis is bacterial or not.
-Your GP can use the test to determine which antibiotic is best for you.
+A short course of antibiotics will effectively treat the infections in most cases.

 If you suffer from recurrent bladder infections, you may be given a prescription for a low daily dose of antibiotics taken for several months to prevent future infections.
 The standard antibiotic treatment for cystitis lasts 3 days.
 You need to make sure that you complete the course of treatment as prescribed, otherwise the infection might return.
 If you are suffering from strong side-effects, ask your doctor to recommend an alternative antibiotic treatment.